Why Undergraduate Psychology Research Matters (And How It Helps Your Career)

 Soft Skills Taught By Undergrad Research Projects

-“Something that's important to note about research is that the skills that are required to do good research are not necessarily always directly related to psychology,” Professor Hirn Mueller notes.
-“Students learn things like good communication, good organizational skills, and other skills like that.”
+"Something important to note about research is that the skills that are required to do good research are not necessarily always directly related to psycho "ogy," Professor Hirn Mueller notes.
+"Students learn things like good communication, good organizational skills, and other skills like 'hat."

-Encouragingly, these soft skills are often the most important things to hiring managers across all industries.
-According to a 2021 survey conducted by the NACE (National Association of Colleges and Employers):
+Encouragingly, these soft skills are often the most essential things to hiring managers across all industries.
+According to a 2021 survey conducted by the NACE (National Association of Colleges and Employers), employers prioritize these key skills in new hires:

 A research project is the perfect opportunity to develop these skills in a real-world yet academic context.
 You could be collaborating with faculty members, psychology professionals, other students, and participants.
 And at each step, you'll be collecting clean, relevant data and analyzing it in a meaningful, creative way.